microsoft/DMF/Dmf/Modules.Library/Dmf_VirtualHidDeviceVhf.md

 VendorId | The vendor id of the virtual HID device.
 ProductId | The product id of the virtual HID device.
 VersionNumber | The version number of the virtual HID device.
-HidDescriptor | The HID device descriptor of the Virtual Hid device.
-HidDescriptorLength | The size in bytes of HidDescriptor.
 HidReportDescriptor | The HID report descriptor of the Virtual Hid device.
 HidDeviceAttributes | The HID device attributes of the Virtual Hid device.
 IoctlCallback_IOCTL_HID_SET_FEATURE | VHF callback for IOCTL_HID_SET_FEATURE.